dejwkubikson/Brick-Breaker/README.txt

 Wall images:
 - changed width to 40 pixels (right and left walls)
 - changed height to 40 pixels (top wall)

+29/11
+Project:
+- added XInput.lib

+cGameStuVer:
+- designed third level
+- added points for specific destroyed bricks (10 for white, 25 for green and so on)
+- added a timer
+- added 3 heart textures that represent player's lifes
+- added main and end menu
+- added text to main and end menu
+- started adding buttons